rfigueroa/docs/content/reference/yaml/steps.md

 ---
 steps:
   - ruleset:
-      # Below is displaying it will run a step if the build status is failure or success.
+      # As shown below this step will execute if the build status is failure or success.
       status: [ failure, success ]
 ```